 What is the Endocannabinoid System and How Does It Work?

 The Endocannabinoid system naturally produces the endocannabinoids; Anandamide and 2-AG, which help to regulate the body’s homeostasis.
 What this means, is that when the body is under stress or pain, the body seeks to balance itself by pushing these neurotransmitters to respond with endocannabinoids (Thus the body attempts to rebalance itself).

-Phytocannabiniods are the cannabinoids which occur in plant material.
-They are not naturally occurring in the human body, however they fit into the endocannabinoid system when introduced to the human body.
-Each of the phytocannabiniods have vastly different effects on the endocannabinoid system.
+Phytocannabinoids are the cannabinoids that occur in plant material.
+They are not naturally occurring in the human body, however, they fit into the endocannabinoid system when introduced to the human body.
+Each of the phytocannabinoids have vastly different effects on the endocannabinoid system.

 The discovery that spearheaded a cultural revolution occurred in 1992 when a Czech scientist (Lumir Hanus) successfully isolated the first known endocannabinoid within the human brain.
 They named it anandamide, after the Sanskrit word for joy and bliss.

 With the discovery of anandamide, it was proven the human brain produces cannabinoids on its own.
 This was contrary to previous science and opened all new ideas surrounding cannabis as a medicine.
 Much of the misunderstanding of cannabis today can be attributed to a lack of knowledge of the body’s endocannabinoid system.

 What is the Endocannabinoid System?